DanielTakeshi/rl_algorithms/bc/README.md

   trajectories is saved into the file name by default and matches the values in the GAIL paper (see Table 1).
 No subsampling is done at this stage.

-- See the bash scripts for examples of running BC, such as `runbc_modern_stochastic.sh` which runs four MuJoCo environments for different expert dataset sizes random seeds.
+- See the bash scripts for examples of running BC.
+For these, I used one script to run everything.

 - To plot the code, it's simple: `python plot_bc.py`.
 No command line arguments!